SCCM Package Vs Application 32 Vs 64 Context

 SCCM Package Vs Application

-SCCM Package Vs. Application | SCCM Package Vs Application 32 Vs 64 Context 1
+SCCM Package Vs Application 32 Vs 64 Context – Fig.1

 To fix this issue, we need to enable an option in the SCCM app model (Deployment type properties) called “Run installation and uninstall the program as 32-bit process on 64-bit clients“.

-SCCM Package Vs. Application | SCCM Package Vs Application 32 Vs 64 Context 2
+SCCM Package Vs Application 32 Vs 64 Context - Fig.2

-How to confirm SCCM Packages run with a 32bit code?
+How to Confirm SCCM Packages Run with a 32bit Code?

 I created a PowerShell script to use package options in SCCM CB.
 Navigate \ Software Library \ Overview\Application Management\Packages” and right-click and create a package with the PowerShell script.
-Deploy the script to Windows 10 64bit machine.
+Deploy the script to a Windows 10 64bit machine.

 You can deploy 64-bit MSI/EXE/Scripts using SCCM packages.
 The best method is to run the package from the SysNative context.
 Sysnative is a virtual folder that will help us access the 64-bit System32 folder from a 32-bit application or script.

-SCCM Package Vs. Application | SCCM Package Vs Application 32 Vs 64 Context 4
+SCCM Package Vs Application 32 Vs 64 Context - Fig.3

-How to confirm SCCM Applications run with 64-bit code?
+How to Confirm SCCM Applications Run with 64-bit Code?

 To prove SCCM applications use 64bit context to run MSI/EXE/Scripts, I have created an application via \Software Library\Overview\Application Management\Applications.
 I used the same PowerShell script (which I used to develop the SCCM package).
 Deployed application to Windows 10 device.